byoda/byoda-python/docs/infrastructure/create_a_service.md

   - UPDATE
   - APPEND
   - DELETE
-  - SEARCH.
-The SEARCH permission can have a specifier like "SEARCH:excact-casesensitive" that specifies what type of search is permitted.
+  - SEARCH: The SEARCH permission can have a specifier like "SEARCH:excact-casesensitive" that specifies what type of search is permitted.

 ## 4: Create the secrets for a service